 Robert Redford.
 "Dashing" in blazer and flannels.

 The blazer is the most versatile piece of tailored clothing.
 It can be “dressed up” with a collar, tie and flannels, or “dressed down” with a t-shirt and jeans.
-An increasing number of modern men combine theirs with an open-neck shirt and semi-formal trousers to satisfy the “smart-casual” dress code that is becoming more prevalent amongst the business community.
+An increasing number of modern men combine theirs with an open-neck shirt and semi-formal trousers to satisfy the “smart-casual” dress code that has become more prevalent amongst the business community.

 Daniel Craig dresses-down his blazer